jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 It changes the relationship we have with physical objects.
 Instead of, "How much do I like this?" we ask, "Do I like this enough to carry it through JFK?"

 In this section I'm going over my clothing and electronics.
-I'm leaving out the mundane stuff, like toiletries — just stick to the "only what I *really* need" rule and you're probably fine.
+I'm leaving out the mundane stuff, like toiletries — just stick to the "only what I *really* need" rule[^one-quart] and you're probably fine.

+[^one-quart]:
+    Also, remember you only get a single one-quart bag or they'll take it away at security.

 {{% columns %}}
 - [Packing List: Luggage and Storage]({{< ref "#packing-luggage" >}})